 - Homeland Security

-The skill sets listed above require 15 to 16 credit hours and can be completed within a single academic year.
-Please note that, with the exception of the Homeland Security skill set, the above skill sets are pending approval for federal Title IV funding.
+These skill sets require 15 to 16 credit hours and can be completed within a single academic year.
+Please note that currently these skill sets are pending approval for federal Title IV funding.

 For those wishing to continue their education towards a bachelor’s degree, the associate degree prepares you to transfer to many four-year schools.
 SC4 has a partnership with Ferris State University to complete a bachelor’s degree in Criminal Justice that can be accomplished through additional SC4 courses and then Ferris State courses without leaving our campus.
 Find out more by clicking the “Continuing Beyond SC4” tab above.

 Continuing after SC4